micro-os-plus/devices-qemu-aarch32-xpack/README.md

 The incompatible changes, in reverse chronological order,
 are:

-- v2.x: interrupt-vectors & exception-handlers moved here; Reset_Handler
-  renamed with capital letters
-- v1.x: initial release
+- v3.x: first AArch32 release

 ## License